 Alignment to the vision, product road map and within a project (extending to customers / suppliers) are absolutely critical in R&D. Too often misalignment among extended team members or individuals can drain teams with clouded direction, extraneous activities and redundant efforts.
 Even worse, multiple team leaders with different agendas or paths can stall progress to a crawl.

-Alignment doesn’t mean forsaking critical though or constructive debate.
+Alignment doesn’t mean forsaking critical thought or constructive debate.
 On the contrary, its focusing on what’s most important while simultaneously finding a common path to move forward efficiently.
 For example, a project was delayed 3 months due to misalignment on the type of wire bonding (an electrical interconnect) to be used; gold ball vs aluminum wedge bond.
 Both had merits for the application and were used extensively within the electronics industry with great success.
-The misalignment stemmed from unclear leadership, a company expert being obtrusive, fear, numerous meetings with no decision and egos.
+The misalignment stemmed from unclear leadership, a company expert being obstructive, fear, numerous meetings with no decision and egos.
 A better approach would have been to have a healthy debate, if necessary run some tests and select a direction within 1 – 2 weeks.

-3. Standards / Core Building Blocks for Technology
+3. Standards / Platform Technology

-Reinventing the wheel happens constantly within R&D. Standards and core building blocks of technology are an excellent alternative.
+Reinventing the wheel happens constantly within R&D. Standards and platform technology are an excellent alternative.
 For materials, designs and processes that are common, clear documented standards should be accessible and consistently used by the global R&D team.
 When possible, follow industry standards (IPC 610 – Acceptability of Electronics Assemblies) and have clear guidelines on when to do so.
 Some examples of where standards can be used are electrical (connectors, plating systems) and mechanical (threads, springs) interfaces.
 Furthermore, internal standards and simulation methods can be developed for products capturing critical lessons learned and placed in a product data library for repeated use.
 Tools for efficient quoting with bill of material pricing of existing products should also be readily available.
 This includes a tool that calculates product cash flow and automatically imports critical metrics into PowerPoint for management approval.
 This alone can save a team 16 hours of work.

 4. Team Productivity